 By ELENA BECATOROS, OLEKSANDR STASHEVSKYI and CIARAN McQUILLAN

-Wives of fighters who held out at the steelworks spoke emotionally about what may have been their last contact with their husbands.
+As the end drew near at Azovstal, wives of fighters who held out at the steelworks told of what they feared would be their last contact with their husbands.

 Olga Boiko, wife of a marine, wiped away tears as she said that her husband had written her on Thursday: “Hello.
 We surrender, I don’t know when I will get in touch with you and if I will at all.
 Love you.
 Kiss you.
 Bye.”